gsa-oes/office-of-evaluation-sciences/_projects/1737-dc-vaccine-report-cards.md

 ## What was the program change?

 OES designed report cards to report on school and LCDC immunization compliance rates relative to top performers and corresponding star rating.
-The report cards were created using Tableau data visualization software and by using DC Health immunization registry data.
+The report cards were created using data visualization software and by using DC Health immunization registry data.

 ## How did the evaluation work?